dekuNukem/exixe/getting_started.md

 ![Alt text](resources/all.jpg)

+## Installing the Arduino library

+Take a look at the [Arduino library docs](arduino_library/README.md) to download and install the library.

+If you're not using Arduino, there are some [barebone examples](/arduino_examples/barebone) too.

 ## Testing the bare module

 Let's make sure the board works before hooking up high voltage and installing the tubes.

 Solder on the headers, then take a look at the pinout in [technical_details.md](/technical_details.md).

 First we hook up the power pins.
-Connect the GND to GND, and 3.3V power to 3V3.
+Connect the GND to GND, and 3.3V power to 3V.

 Next are the SPI lines.
 Connect MO to MOSI line, SCK to SCK line, and CS to CS line.
-For Arduino UNO example below, MOSI is pin 11, SCK is pin 13, CS is pin 10.
+For Arduino UNO below, MOSI is pin 11, SCK is pin 13, CS is pin 10.
 Consult the datasheet if you're using other boards.

 ![Alt text](resources/led_test_sch.png)

-Then try the [LED test](/arduino_examples/0_LED_test).
-Change the `slaveSelectPin` variable if you're using a different pin.
-Compile and upload the sketch in Arduino IDE.
+Then try the [LED test](/arduino_examples/1_LED_test).
+Change the `cs_pin` variable if you're using a different one.
+Compile and upload in Arduino IDE.

 The LED on the exixe module should turn purple.
-You can play around with the RGB values in the sketch to change it to other colors.
+You can play around with the RGB values for other colors.

 ![Alt text](resources/example0.jpg)